EHBE(LEGAL) - SPECIAL PROGRAMS: BILINGUAL EDUCATION / ESL

-The home language survey shall be administered in English, Spanish, and Vietnamese.
+The home language survey shall be provided in English, Spanish, and Vietnamese.
 For students of other language groups, the home language survey shall be translated into the primary language whenever possible.

-The home language survey shall contain the following questions:
+The home language survey shall elicit one language answer to each of the following questions:

-- "What language is spoken in the child's home most of the time?"
+- "What language is used in the child's home most of the time?"

-- "What language does the child speak most of the time?"
+- "What language does the child use most of the time?"

-If the response on the home language survey indicates that a language other than English is used, the student shall be tested in accordance with 19 Administrative Code 89.1226 in the 2019–20 school year and thereafter.
+If the response on the home language survey indicates that a language other than English is used, the student shall be tested in accordance with 19 Administrative Code 89.1226 (Testing and Classification of Students).